greggersaurus/OpenSteamController/Jingle/README.md

 ## Clearing Jingle Data

-If you decide you want to go back to the default Jingle offered by Valve, follow the steps outlined above, but after launching the SCJingle GUI, click the "Clear EEPROM" button and then restore the Official Controller Firmware.
+If you decide you want to go back to the default Jingle offered by Valve, follow the steps outlined above, but after launching the SCJingleConverter GUI, click the "Clear EEPROM" button and then restore the Official Controller Firmware.